 Hooded Plover Project

-The Hooded Plover Project aimed to increase the breeding success of hooded plover populations in northern Tasmania and prevent further decline of these populations at sites where management actions have been implemented, compared with baseline data.
-The project came to an end in June 2023.
+The Hooded Plover Project aimed to increase the breeding success of hooded plover populations in northern Tasmania and prevent further decline of populations at sites where management actions have been implemented.

 blanche beach 2020_Volunteers_700x525_web.jpg